ERF2024/agri_challenge/Ros1/README.md

 roslaunch agri_gazebo_scene scene.launch use_moveit:=true
 ```
 Please, at the beginning deactivate and reactivate the MotionPlanning plugin on Rviz to align the robots with Gazebo.
-Please note that when moving the left robot with the interface, there is a "green" robot that moves in strange positions.
-This is a visual bug that does not affect the simulation.

-You can control the robot publishing on the topic
+You can control each robot publishing on the topic
 ```
+rostopic pub /left_desired_robot_trajectory ...
-rostopic pub /desired_robot_trajectory ...
+rostopic pub /right_desired_robot_trajectory ...
 ```

 To close the hand you can publish on the topic: